jharmn/api-standards/api-style-guide.md

 ## Sub-Resource Singleton
 This approach is usually used as a means to reduce the size of a resource, when use cases support the segmentation of a large resource into smaller resources.
 In scenarios where a resource has a one-to-one relationship to a single resource, representing that relationship will look different than a collection.

 When a sub-resource is a one-to-one relationship with the parent resource, the name should be a singluar noun.
-As often as possible, that single resource should always be present (i.e. does not respond with 404).
+As often as possible, that single resource should always be present (i.e. does not respond with `404`).

-The sub-resource should be owned by the parent resource; otherwise this sub-resource should probably be promoted to its own resource collection, and relationships represented with sub-resource collections in the other direction.
+The sub-resource should be owned by the parent resource; otherwise, this sub-resource should probably be promoted _up_ to its own resource collection, and relationships represented with sub-resource collections in the other direction.
 Sub-resource singletons should not duplicate a resource from another collection.

 If the singleton sub-resource needs to be created, PUT should be used, as the operation is idempotent, on creation or update.
 PATCH can be used for partial updates, but should not be available on creation (in part because it is not idempotent).